 Welcome to 16th IEEE Symposium on Visualization for Cyber Security

-VizSec 2019 will be held in Vancouver, Canada in conjunction with IEEE VIS on Wednesday, October 23rd.
+VizSec 2019 will be held in Vancouver, Canada in conjunction with IEEE VIS on Wednesday, October 23rd at the Vancouver Convention Centre East (Room 2+3).
 VizSec brings together researchers and practitioners in information visualization and security to address the specific needs of the cyber security community through new and insightful visualization techniques.

 To register for VizSec, see the IEEE VIS registration page.